orderbird/data-fraud-challange/README.md

 Finally, for a better understanding of your approach and ideas as well as problems you might have faced, please comment your code.

-You should send your final submission via e-mail to us and avoid leaking your solution to other candidates on github or anywhere else.
+You should send your final submission via e-mail to us.
+We kindly ask you to not leak your solution to other candidates on github or anywhere else.
+Thanks!

 What is the mission?
 As a warm-up, in Task 1 we ask you to get familiar with the data-set.
 The actual challenge takes place in Task 2: